figtools/figgy.docs/docs/manual/integrations/k8s.md

 While Figgy does require AWS at this time, organizations running Kubernetes in AWS can still take full advantage of Figgy's feature suite.
-Currently there is no cross-platform support for other cloud providers, so if your organization intends to run multi-cloud K8s clusters, Figgy is not the right choice.
+Currently there is no cross-platform support for other cloud providers, so if your organization intends to run multi-cloud K8s clusters, Figgy is not a good fit at this time.
 However, if you are content with AWS and do not have immediate plans to run K8s across multiple clouds, Figgy can offer distinct advantages over native K8s components for configuration and secret management.